alialkhatib/alialkhatib.github.io/_posts/2012-09-08-use-of-space-or-how-i-learned-to-stop-worrying-and-love-the-gps.md

 ---
 Taking an introductory Anthro course (on ethnographic methods) has been surprisingly rewarding.
 <div>
-  Don't get me wrong; most of the historical background and ideas of pluralism, multilinearism, etc&#8230; are all familiar to me, but it's prompting me to revisit old techniques about which I first learned when I was too stupid (or uncreative) to think of novel ways of going about measuring these topics.
+  Don't get me wrong; most of the historical background and ideas of pluralism, multilinearism, etc... are all familiar to me, but it's prompting me to revisit old techniques about which I first learned when I was too stupid (or uncreative) to think of novel ways of going about measuring these topics.
 </div>

 <div>